Mixces/Animatium/MODRINTH_DESCRIPTION.md

 - persistentBlockOutline
     - Description: Always show block outline, no matter the gamemode or state.
     - Type: BOOLEAN
+- offhandUsageSwinging
+    - Description: Swings the offhand whilst using item and holding right click.
+    - Type: BOOLEAN

-- alwaysShowSharpParticles
+- alwaysSharpParticles
     - Description: Always show the sharpness particles when damaging/hitting an entity.
     - Type: BOOLEAN
-- disableRecipeAndTutorialToasts
+- recipeAndTutorialToasts
     - Description: Disable recipe and tutorial toasts.
     - Type: BOOLEAN
-- showArmWhileInvisible
+- visibleArmWhileInvisible
     - Description: Shows the arm as partially visible whilst invisible, like spectator mode or invisibly effect.
     - Type: BOOLEAN
 - fakeMissPenaltySwing